Joe Root makes history with magnificent double-century on his 100th Test appearance

 By Josh Gorton

 Joe Root's reaction to his double hundred provided a good indication into his current mindset.
-Having lofted Shahbaz Nadeem over long-on for a spectacular six, Ollie Pope had to remind the England captain of his latest milestone.
+Having lofted Ravichandran Ashwin over long-on for a spectacular six, Ollie Pope had to remind the England captain of his latest milestone.

 Root's unwavering focus has been integral to his majestic start to 2021.
 Upon arrival in Sri Lanka, his status as one of the sport's 'fab four' was the subject of some conjecture, but any lingering doubters have been emphatically silenced.